kylefingerhut/rock-paper-scissors/README.md

 # This is an Odin Project assignment involving creating a rock, paper, scissors game using JavaScript.
-The game will play in the console.
+The game plays in the web console.